voussoir/etiquette/README.md

 Etiquette is a tag-based file organization system with a web interface, built with Flask and SQLite3.
 Tag-based systems solve problems that a traditional folder hierarchy can't: *which folder should a file go in if it equally belongs in both?* and *how do I make my files searchable without littering the filenames themselves with keywords?*

-Etiquette is unique because *the tags themselves are hierarchical*.
+Etiquette is unique because the tags themselves are hierarchical.
 By tagging one of your vacation photos with the `family.parents.dad` tag, it will automatically appear in searches for `family.parents` and `family` as well.
 A traditional folder system, here called albums, is available to bundle files that always belong together without creating a bespoke tag to represent that bundle.
 Regardless, the files on disk are never modified.

 ### Setting up